ndsev/zserio/doc/ZserioLanguageOverview.md

 ## Comments

+There are two types of comments in zserio language:

+- Standard Comments
+- Documentation Comments

+Standard comments are intended only as the comments of zserio schema and are filtered out during compilation.
+Thus, generators have no access to these comments.

+Documentation comments are not filtered out during compilation and they can be used for generation of zserio schema documentation or for documentation of generated code.
+These comments might be associated to the subsequent ype or field definition.

+Documentation comments are further divided to two types:

+- Classic Comments
+- Markdown Comments

 ### Standard Comments

 Zserio supports the standard comment syntax of Java or C++.
 Single line comments start with `//` and extend